ElektraInitiative/libelektra/doc/dev/error-categorization.md

 as the application just knows that it simply cannot access the desired resource and tells the user to grant it.

-Categories are leaf based, so you cannot put an error into a node (branch) such as `Permanent errors` (see below).
+Categories are hierarchically structured.
+In some categories you cannot put an error such as `Permanent errors` (see below) because they are too general and developers should choose a more specific category.
+Please choose the most specific category as possible when trying to assign an error to a category.

 If you feel for a new category, please forge a design decision document and make a PR to Elektra's repo.